andrewchambers/bupstash/doc/man/bupstash-put.1.md

 such that only the decryption key can decrypt it.

-For single files the contents are saved directly, for multiple files the data is saved such that is can be retrieved as a tar archive, and for commands the command is executed and stdout is sent to the repository.
+For single files the contents are saved directly, for multiple files the data is saved such that it can be retrieved as a tar archive, and for commands the command is executed and stdout is sent to the repository.

 Data stored in a bupstash repository is automatically deduplicated